 - Insistent worrying or fixating about your fears

 - Being easily startled and feeling like you are constantly “on edge” or keyed up

 - Being irritable and continually on the edge of an argument with someone

 - Worrying that you are losing control

-In addition to physical symptoms, there are psychological symptoms of anxiety or generalized anxiety disorder.
+In addition to these psychological symptoms, there are physical symptoms of anxiety or generalized anxiety disorder.
 These can include:

 - A rapid heartbeat and/or shortness of breath